PermutaTriangle/Tilings/README.rst

      :alt: Requirements Status

-``tilings`` is a Python library for working with gridded permutation and tilings.
+The ``tilings`` Python library contains code for working with gridded permutations and tilings, and in particular the ``tilescope`` algorithm which can be used to enumerate permutation classes.

+If you are primarily interested in enumerating permutation classes, then you may wish to skip ahead to the ``tilescope`` section, but note the installation will be the same as for ``tilings``.

+If you need support, have a suggestion, or just want to be up to date with the latest developments please join us on our
+`Discord server <https://discord.gg/ySJD6SV>`__ where we'd be happy to hear from you!

 Installing
 ----------